freshOS/Stevia/README.md

 We know some things can look "easy" but be very complex under the hood.
 We tried to keep both.
 We wanted Stevia to be easy to use while remaining very simple.
-Most of Stevia's code is just simple shortcuts to UIKit Api.
+Most of Stevia's code is just simple shortcuts to UIKit API.
 Nothing prevents you from mixing Stevia with pure UIKit code.
-Because Stevia IS pur UIKit code.
+Because Stevia **IS** pure UIKit code.

 Why Stevia?
 ---

-At [Yummypets](http://yummypets.com) we have loooots of views.
+On the [Yummypets](http://yummypets.com) app, we needed to deals with looooooots of views.

-After trying diferent methods for building views (Xibs, Storyboard, Splitting Storyboards) React Native even!
-We found that coding views programatically was the best solution.
+After trying different methods for building views (Xibs, Storyboards, Splitting Storyboards, React Native even(!), we found that coding views programmatically was the best solution for us.

-Why ? **Because CODE DON'T LIE**
+Why ? **Because CODE DOESN'T LIE**

-But coding views programatically had its issues too.
+But coding views programmatically had its issues too : UIKit exposes an imperative verbose API, and it's really easy to create a mess with it.

 That's why we created Stevia.